 Trading Futures vs. Stocks: What's the Difference?

-What is a share of stock?
+What is a stock share?

-Owning shares of stock confers voting rights on some company affairs and the right to attend the company's annual shareholder meeting.
-Your shares represent ownership of the company's assets and a right to benefit from its future earnings (typically reported on a per-share basis).
+Owning stock confers voting rights on some company affairs and the right to attend the company's annual shareholder meeting.
+Your stock shares represent ownership of the company's assets and a right to benefit from its future earnings (typically reported on a per-share basis).
 Some companies may also pay investors a quarterly or annual dividend, which is a proportion of the company's profits distributed to shareholders.

 What is a futures contract?

-• The quality and quantity of a commodity
+- The quality and quantity of a commodity

-• Unit pricing of the asset and minimum price fluctuation (tick size)
+- Unit pricing of the asset and minimum price fluctuation (tick size)

 Futures and stocks both trade on exchanges

-Major stock exchanges, such as Nasdaq® and NYSE, provide a central forum for buyers and sellers to gather.
-With futures, U.S. trading occurs through exchanges like the Chicago-based CME Group (formerly, the Chicago Mercantile Exchange), the ICE (Intercontinental Exchange), and Cboe (Chicago Board Options Exchange).With both futures and stocks, nearly all trading is done electronically.
+Major stock exchanges, such as Nasdaq® and NYSE, provide a central forum for buyers and sellers to trade the stock market.
+With futures, U.S. trading occurs through exchanges like the Chicago-based CME Group (formerly the Chicago Mercantile Exchange), the ICE (Intercontinental Exchange), and Cboe® (Chicago Board Options Exchange).
+With both futures and stocks, nearly all trading is done electronically on trading platforms.

 Many exchanges operate clearinghouses, which serve as backstops or "counterparties" for every trade.

-Futures contracts expire; shares of stock don't
+Futures contracts expire; stock shares don't

 Margin can be used to trade futures and stocks, but there are key differences

-In the equity market, buying on margin means borrowing money—using leverage from a broker to purchase stock.
+In the stock market, buying on margin means borrowing money—using leverage from a broker to purchase stock.
 Margin is effectively a loan from the brokerage firm.
 Margin trading allows investors to buy more stock than they normally could, often with the aim of magnifying gains (although margin will also magnify losses).

 Under the Federal Reserve's Regulation T, or "Reg T," investors with margin accounts can usually borrow up to 50% of the purchase price of eligible securities (also known as "initial margin," some brokerages require a deposit greater than 50% of the purchase price).